hnpf/portfolio/README.md

 - [ ] maybe some sick bounce/squish animation for slider when you try to drag past the borders
 - [x] or a small stretch-squish physics-based animation when switch toggles
 - [ ] blog: tags + filter ui
+- [ ] padding for icons in sidebar, idk why that suddenly icked me.
 - [ ] settings: export/import config as json - future work.

 ---